DavidRandallPeters/UnrealEngine/UE4_016_3P-Platformer-B_Mobility.md

 **TLDR**:

-This is the least expensive option.
-Use this wherever possible for Actors and Lights, alike.
-Objects and lights will be included in a precalculated lightmap and everything will looking pretty.. but lights won't cast shadows on moving objects.
+This is the *least* expensive option.
+Use this wherever possible for Actors and Lights alike.
+Objects and lights will be included in a precalculated lightmap and everything will looking pretty.. but static lights won't cast shadows on moving objects.

 <br>